 All donors who have made a planned gift, or who let us know that they will make a planned gift, will be included as members of the Hickory Legacy Society.
 There currently are about 50 members of the Hickory Legacy Society who have committed gifts totaling approximately $2.5 million.

 Your planned gifts to United Way can be made in a variety of ways and will not only benefit United Way and the Middle Tennessee community, but also may provide significant tax and income advantages.
 Donors are advised to consult with their attorneys or other professional advisers in considering a planned gift to United Way of Metropolitan Nashville.
 To leave a lasting legacy to the community by including United Way of Metropolitan Nashville in your will or estate plans, call Celeste Wilson at 615-780-2403 for more information.

 Gifts of Cash

-Once donors have made provisions for family in their wills, they may wish to leave a specific amount, a percentage of the estate, or the residuum of the estate to United Way or other charity.
-Donors wishing to make a bequest to United Way may wish to use the following language:
+Once investors have made provisions for family in their wills, they may wish to leave a specific amount, a percentage of the estate, or the residuum of the estate to United Way.
+If you wish to make a bequest to United Way, please use the following language:

 “I give and bequeath to the United Way of Metropolitan Nashville, Nashville, Tennessee, the sum of _________ dollars or ________ % of my estate.”